 To say the Persian is popular is an understatement.
 This breed, with its laid-back, affectionate personality and long, lovely locks, has held the number one spot for decades.
 Despite their special needs – the breed requires daily grooming to keep that long silky fur mat-free – the Persian has been a favorite since the cat fancy began in 1871.
 Fans say they prize these cats for their sweet personalities.
 Persians form strong bonds of loyalty and love with their owners.
-In 2003, 20,431 Persians were registered with CFA, down from 21,978 in 2002 and 23,362 in 2001.
+In 2004 18,176 Persians were registered with the CFA, down from 20,431 in 2003, 21,978 in 2002 and 23,362 in 2001.
 Although numbers have dropped, the Persian's place as top cat is in no danger.

 Number Two: Maine Coon

 The made-in-America Maine coon has held the position of second most popular breed since 1992.
 Large, rugged, and hardy, these incredible hulks have hearts to match their size – their gentle, loving temperaments keep this breed high in the popularity polls.
 And although they have long fur, their coats don't require as much grooming as the Persian's.
-With 4,385 registrations in 2003, slightly down from 4,604 in 2002, this breed has nearly twice the number of its next competitor.
+With 4,162 registrations in 2004 down from 4,385 registrations in 2003, this breed has nearly twice the number of its next competitor.

 Number Three: Exotic

-Called the exotic shorthair by some cat associations, the exotic is often considered a shorthaired Persian and is gaining popularity with people who love the Persian personality and body type but hate the drudgery of daily grooming.
-The exotic's short, dense coat needs only a twice a week combing.
-But the exotic has its own history, personality and growing group of devoted fans that swear by the plush, cherub-faced, solid-as-a-brick feline.
-The exotic is third most popular overall with 2,720 cats registered, up from 2,447 in 2002.
+Called the Exotic shorthair by some cat associations, the Exotic is often considered a shorthaired Persian and is gaining popularity with people who love the Persian personality and body type but hate the drudgery of daily grooming.
+The Exotic's short, dense coat needs only a twice a week combing.
+But the Exotic has its own history, personality and growing group of devoted fans that swear by the plush, cherub-faced, solid-as-a-brick feline.
+The Exotic is third most popular overall with 2,838 cats registered up from 2,720 in 2003.